agnesoft/adb/documentation/high_level_design.md

 The database can operate in both embedded or server mode:

-**Embedded**
+*Embedded*

 In the embedded mode the database is directly linked to the client program (either during the compile time or at runtime).
 It is accessed directly using application programming interface (API) from any supported language.

-**Server**
+*Server*

 The database server is a stand alone process accessed via a network (or a local socket) connection.
 It actively listens for new connections and processes network requests returning responses to the client.
 It allows concurrent connections and processing.
 In server mode the individual instances of the database can form a cluster and either replicate the data (sharding) or extend the available store capacity.
 The server mode provides credentials based access to the database.

-### ADb Query
+### Agnesoft Database Query

+The interface to the Agnesoft Database:

+#### Queries

-Commands to the database, regardless of the database variant, are issued in the form of queries.
-Queries in ADb are C++ objects with certain data fields that are used by the database to execute the command and possibly return a result.
-Query objects are constructed using a [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) in every supported language.
-The pattern intentionally resembles English and SQL.
-The query interface for every supported language including ADb's native C++ is generated from a query IDL.
+Commands to the database are issued in the form of database queries.
+Queries are binary objects passed to the database's public API.
+The query objects are constructed using a [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) in every supported language.
+The builder pattern resembles plain English and SQL.
+The queries support named placeholders and query nesting.
+The object definitions and the builder functions are generated for every supported language from the ADb IDL (Interface Description Language).

-The benefits of constructing queries directly in a programming language (as opposed to text based queries) is their inherent syntactic correctness, IDE driven autocomplete and performance (no need for parsing).

-The queries support named placeholders and unlimited nesting.

-### Interface Description Language (IDL)

-The ADb Query IDL is using JSON as its main format.
-The IDL describes the query objects, result objects and also the builder pattern to create the queries.
-The IDL Parser is used to create the abstract syntax tree (AST) from the query IDL.
-The AST can be used by a language generator to generate code in any language (including C++).

-The reason for using IDL and code generation is to provide scalable & maintainable way to provide multiple language bindings.
-Every change to the IDL or AST generator would propagate to all supported languages.
-Furthermore having common definition of the object layouts on binary level for serialization of the queries allow them to be created in any language and interpreted/executed in ADb's native C++ without expensive transport formats (e.g. xml, json, yaml etc.) and/or need for deserialization.

-### Examples

-A query that selects all database elements reachable from element with index `10` that have an associated key "price" with value that is smaller than `10.0`.
+Example of the ADB Query builder pattern:
 ```
 //C++
 const auto query = adb::select().elements().from(5).where().key("price").lessThan(10.0);